santoshvandari/DailyRandomCommitor/Readme.md

 We welcome contributions!
 Feel free to submit a pull request or open an issue if you find bugs or want to add new features.

 ## License
-This project is licensed under the MIT License.
+This Script is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.